concord-consortium/codap-plugin-api/README.md

    To ensure that you are open a TypeScript file in VSC and then click on the version number next to `TypeScript React` in the status bar and select 'Use Workspace Version' in the popup menu.

+### Releasing

+To release a new version:

+1. Make sure you have an npm publishing account under the concordconsortium namespace.

+2. Update the version number in `package.json`.

+3. Run `npm install` to update the version number in `package-lock.json`.

+4. Run `npm run build` to build the new version.

+5. Run `npm publish --access public` to publish the new version.

 ## License